 The NPB is hosted by the men and women of the U.S. Congress weekly prayer breakfast groups, involving Senators and Representatives from both political parties.
 Every President since President Eisenhower has attended the NPB.
 Annually over 3600 people attend, with representatives from every state joined by 750 international leaders, typically from more than 150 countries.

-In 2012 Mark was called to relocate from the UK and Ireland to Annapolis and, since December 2014, Mark has been privileged to volunteer and support Congressman Robert Aderholt, Co-Chair of the 2016 NPB, with his faith-based initiatives and international relations and in his efforts in the organization of the 2016 National Prayer Breakfast.
+In 2012 Mark felt called to relocate from the UK and Ireland to Annapolis and, since December 2014, Mark has been privileged to volunteer and support Congressman Robert Aderholt, Co-Chair of the 2016 NPB, with his faith-based initiatives and international relations and in his efforts in the organization of the 2016 National Prayer Breakfast.

 Mark’s work in reconciliation and post conflict transformation and Jesus-centered faith based initiatives is undertaken as a volunteer under the auspices of the Center for Global Strategies 501 c 3.
 Mark is also an Associate of the Wilberforce Alliance.